 TIPS FOR KEEPING YOUR INSTRUMENT IN GOOD CONDITION

 For All Woodwinds

 Always thoroughly dry out the instrument before putting it away in the case.
 Pads are sensitive to moisture and will need replacement much sooner if not cared for in this way.
-We sell pad savers that are inserted into the instrument when it is put away in the case and wick away moisture and keep the instrument extra dry.
+We sell pad savers that are inserted into the instrument when it is put away in the case, which wick away moisture and keep the instrument extra dry.
 Always put the instrument back in its case in the proper spots.
 Never leave the case in the car when the weather is very hot.
 Avoid excess humidity when playing or storing the instrument, especially with wooden instruments.
-This causes the wood to swell and could potentially damage much of the instrument if such swelling happens often.
+This causes the wood to swell, potentially damaging much of the instrument if such swelling happens often.